California Elder Abuse Attorneys

 • Illegal conversion of property for personal benefit and use

 Financial elder abuse can also include obtaining access to a deed or title to a property after forging a signature.
-Without a senior’s consent or knowledge, all of the following activities are illegal.
+Without a senior’s consent or knowledge, it is illegal to:

-• The use of undue influence to force a senior to modify their Will or Trust, making a gift or donation, or changing beneficiary information on their life insurance policy or retirement accounts.
+• Use undue influence to force them to modify their Will or Trust, make a gift or donation, or change beneficiary information on their life insurance policy or retirement accounts.

 The California Legislature has stated that elder abuse and other crimes against senior citizens require special prosecution because these individuals may be mentally and physically unable to protect themselves from abusers.
 To deter this type of criminal behavior, the California Legislature has authorized California Penal Code section 368(c) to make elder abuse a crime with severe consequences.
 If convicted, a perpetrator can be charged with a misdemeanor elder abuse conviction and face up to 364 days in county jail.
 However, if charged with a felony conviction, the perpetrator can face harsher punishment.

-Can I Be Held Criminally Liable for Elder Abuse?
+Who Can Be Held Criminally Liable For Elder Abuse?

-California Penal Code section 368(c) states that anyone who willfully commits or allows unjustified mental and physical pain towards a senior citizen is guilty of elder abuse.
+California law states that anyone who willfully commits or allows unjustified mental and physical pain towards a senior citizen is guilty of elder abuse.
 This clause also covers dependent adults who are unable to care for themselves mentally or physically.
 In California, a person can be criminally liable for elder abuse, depending on their relationship with the senior.
-If you aren’t a custodian or caregiver of the elderly adult, then your behavior must be proved to have been intentional or willful.
+If the person is not a custodian or caregiver of the elderly adult, then their behavior must be proved to have been intentional or willful.

-This means that you must have purposefully or intentionally injured a senior citizen.
-If you are a custodian or caregiver of an elderly person, such as an assisted living care employee, then your behavior must be proved to have been either criminally negligent or willful.
+This means that the person must have purposefully or intentionally injured a senior citizen.
+If the defendant is a custodian or caregiver of an older adult, such as an assisted living care employee.
+In that case, their behavior must be proven to have been either criminally negligent or willful.
 Failing to follow the ethical and basic standards of care and treatment for elderly patients can be defined as a criminally negligent act.

 Thank You, We’ll contact you shortly.